alexfikl/papis-uefiscdi/docs/index.rst

 ========

-This library handles downloading data from the `UEFISCDI <https://uefiscdi.gov.ro/>`__ (the main research financing body in Romania) and trasforming it into a more open and easy to manipulate format (e.g. CSV).
+This library handles downloading data from the `UEFISCDI <https://uefiscdi.gov.ro/>`__ (the main research financing body in Romania) and transforming it into a more open and easy to manipulate format (e.g. CSV).
 The plugin supports obtaining:

 * Journal Impact Factor (JIF) data .
 At the moment of writing, this data can be